-Marathoners in training know the weekend “long run” all too well, but it rarely tops out at more than three-four hours, plenty of time left for the farmers’ market or the kids’ sports.
-Ultra-marathoners training for a big event, however, don’t have a choice but to spend one day a week – pretty much the whole day – out on the trails
+Marathoners-in-training know the weekend “long run” all too well, but it rarely tops out at more than three-four hours, plenty of time left for the farmers’ market or the kids’ sports.
+Ultra-marathoners who are training for a big event, however, don’t have a choice but to spend one day a week – pretty much the whole day – out on the trails

-Taking six, eight, even ten hours out on a trail can be a challenge to anyone with a family – which is one of the reasons I couldn’t join the ultra “club” in years past.
-(As an important side note, I know from conducting countless pop polls that most ultra runners either don’t have kids or are empty nesters).
+Now, taking six, eight, even ten hours out on a trail can be a challenge to anyone with a family – which is one of the reasons I couldn’t join the ultra “club” in years past.
+(From conducting countless pop polls, it seems that most ultra runners either don’t have kids or are empty nesters).
 And yet, it has to be stressed, these all-day outings can make your weekend far more than they tend to break it.
 When I look at this past year, some of my favorite days have been the ones spent on the trails, either on my own, with a friend or two, or with an organized group, such as the “night run” that prepares Manitou’s Revenge competitors for running with headlamps.
-(I’ve also gone out for long group hikes that have been similarly rewarding – as noted on a previous post, hiking is an important part of training for ultras.)

-The time on the trails can be used for more than merely training.
-Going solo provides me a chance to catch up on podcasts (especially of the talk variety) and new music, to let my inner dialogue talk itself out, and hopefully for some meditating with nature.
+These lengthy periods on the trails can be used for more than just training.
+I find that going solo offers me a chance to catch up on podcasts and new music, to let my inner dialogue talk itself out, and hopefully for some meditating with nature.
 And with friends, I have all the benefits of social interaction without sitting around in a noisy environment – and there’s often a six-pack waiting in someone’s car anyway!